zwiebert/rv/README.md

 # rv

-## Project for automatic garden irrigation using an STM32/ESP32 pair of microcontrollers.
+## Automatic garden irrigation controlled by STM32/ESP32 pair of microcontrollers.

- It uses a pair of companion micro-controller-units, which watch and reset each other if something is wrong.
+ It uses a pair of companion micro-controller-units, which watch and reset each other to prevent bad things from happening.

- I used this setup for a few years now, and no accidents happend.
-I would not trust a single ESP32 with that task, for fear of flooding the garden.
+ I build the hardware in 2019 and used it since then in our garden.
+Nothing bad happend.
+I could not trust a single ESP32 with that task, for fear of flooding the garden.

  The critical work is done by an STM32F1 (blue-pill board) microcontroller:
-    * Turning garden pump on or off on demand.
-If no demand turn on every 2 days for rust protection.
     * Read state of rain sensor
-    * Limit the pump on time for water taps to a few minutes.
-The time limit can be extended by a button which can be pressed by the user
+    * The at_fault() handler will close all magnet valves.
+    * Provides a timer which schedules the irrigation zones.
+    * Limits for water flow (fore each zone, and for a well pump) and water volume in a given time (for a well pump) can be set.
+    * The timer will allow more than one zone to run at the same time, if the sum of the water flow does not exceed the pump limit.
+    * If the garden pump did not need to run for a given time (2 days), it will turned on for a few seconds for rust protection.
+    * Limits for manual water draw (hose bibs, water taps) duration will be enforced to prevent flooding
+    * A user button allows extending the time limit temporarily, which will then reset to the normal limit after some hours.

  The higher level functions are provided by an ESP32 microcontroller.
 These are
     * MQTT client to connect to home server (For my garden, I use FHEM with alexa module for voice control)
     * HTTP server and Web-App as user-interface like networking (MQTT-client, HTTP-server), saving settings